0m4r/bgSize-polyfil/README.md

 bgSize-polyfil
 ==============

-a jQuery polyfil fr the CSS background-size property
+a jQuery polyfil for the CSS 'background-size' property